Indiana Michigan Power (I&M) Rates

 In I&M’s last base rate case (Cause No. 44075), the IURC authorized the creation of a new Capacity Settlement Rider (CSR).
 This new tracker, to be updated annually, is designed to allow I&M to recover variances in costs relating to a generation capacity pooling agreement among American Electric Power (AEP) utilities in various states.

 I&M received IURC permission to implement this new tracker (IURC Cause No. 44422) in July 2014.
-The OUCC, in its testimony, is requesting a gradual “phase-in” of the proposed increase.
+The OUCC, in its testimony, requested a gradual “phase-in” of the proposed increase.

 I&M uses the following trackers:

-Tracker Recovers Costs for Frequency IURC Cause No. Fuel Adjustment Clause (FAC) Coal, nuclear and other fuel costs Quarterly 38702 Environmental Cost Recovery (ECR) Emissions control equipment (including operations & maintenance) Quarterly 43636 Demand Side Management (DSM) Energy efficiency programs Semi-Annual 43827 Off-System Sales (OSS) Power sales to the wholesale market Semi-Annual 43775 PJM Interconnection (PJM) Regional transmission costs Semi-Annual 43774 Life Cycle Management (LCM) Construction costs for pre-approved Cook nuclear plant projects Annual 44182 Capacity Settlement Rider (CSR) Cost variances relating to an AEP capacity pooling agreement Annual 44422
+Tracker Recovers Costs for Frequency IURC Cause No. Fuel Adjustment Clause (FAC) Coal, nuclear and other fuel costs Semi-Annual 38702 Environmental Cost Recovery (ECR) Emissions control equipment (including operations & maintenance) Annual 44331, 44523, 43992 Demand Side Management (DSM) Energy efficiency programs Annual 43827 Off-System Sales (OSS) Power sales to the wholesale market Annual 43775 PJM Interconnection (PJM) Regional transmission costs Annual 43774 Life Cycle Management (LCM) Construction costs for pre-approved Cook nuclear plant projects Annual 44182 Capacity Settlement Rider (CSR) Cost variances relating to an AEP capacity pooling agreement Annual 44422

 All publicly filed documents can be reviewed by visiting the IURC's electronic document system and entering the appropriate docket number.

 * Rankings and examples refer to monthly usage of 1,000 kWh in the IURC’s 2020 Residential Bill Survey, based on July 1, 2020 billings.